Five Letter Words Ending In Ha

 1. Why the Pattern Matters

 The suffix ‑ha is not a productive English morpheme; it does not form new words by itself.
-Think about it: instead, it appears in a handful of lexical items that have been borrowed from languages such as Arabic, Japanese, or even ancient mythological contexts.
+Instead, it appears in a handful of lexical items that have been borrowed from languages such as Arabic, Japanese, or even ancient mythological contexts.
 Because of this, each word has a distinct origin story that illuminates cultural exchange and linguistic evolution.

 Key Points